f18-os/python-intro-bwrobertson/Readme.md

 `$ python wordCountTest.py declaration.txt myOutput.txt declarationKey.txt`

+When running this script, it will ask for file name.
+Just right it as declaration.txt (or whatever the file name is).

 The re regular expression library and python dictionaries should be used in your program.